University at Buffalo · Department of Philosophy

 Classical bust of Aristotle

-Ontology is the study of what exists and of how the categories of being relate to one another—an inquiry that reaches back to Aristotle’s Metaphysics.
-Often regarded as the first ontologist, Aristotle sought to classify the fundamental kinds of things in the world, laying the groundwork for later systems of logic and meaning that shaped how philosophers and scientists describe reality.
+Ontology is the study of what exists and of how the different categories of entities relate to one another—an inquiry that reaches back to Aristotle’s Metaphysics.
+Often regarded as the first ontologist, Aristotle sought to classify the fundamental kinds of things in the world, laying the groundwork for contemporary systems of logic and meaning that shape how philosophers and scientists describe reality.

-Those same principles guide modern ontology.
 From medieval philosophy to the formal sciences of the modern era, the aim has remained the same: to bring order and clarity to the diversity of what exists.
-The field of applied ontology builds on this lineage, turning those classical insights into computable frameworks for structuring knowledge and enabling reasoning at scale.
+The field of applied ontology builds on this lineage, turning classical insights into computable frameworks for structuring knowledge and enabling reasoning at scale.

-From Aristotle to AI: The philosophical questions that began with Aristotle—about what exists and how things relate—did not end in antiquity.
-They evolved alongside logic, mathematics, and computing, shaping how we model the world today.
-Modern ontology transforms those same inquiries into the foundation of digital reasoning: structuring information so that machines and humans can share understanding.
+From Aristotle to AI: The questions that began with Aristotle—about what exists and how things relate to each other—evolved alongside logic, mathematics, and computing, shaping how we model the world today.
+Modern ontology extends those same inquiries into digital reasoning, creating shared structures of meaning that allow humans and machines to understand data in common.

-Applied ontology continues this philosophical lineage, turning classical analysis of kinds and relations into computable models that organize and reason over complex data in science, engineering, and everyday domains.
+Applied ontology continues this tradition by transforming classical analysis of kinds and relations into computable models that organize and reason over complex data in science, engineering, and everyday domains.

 You encounter ontology-driven systems every day: the iPhone’s Siri, integration of Human Genome Project data, linked web content, product recommendations, and semantics-aware search all rely on ontological frameworks to make data coherent and usable.